Sup2point0/Assort/~writing/origins.md

 | `Synchra` | `SynchraNaut`, `synchraNaut` |
 <!-- I lied, actually.
 There is 1 alternative username that has been put into use – which is exactly why it’s not here. -->

+### Avidity
+As of time of writing, this is the top contender.

+### Dawn
+While I personally find *Dawn* filled with personality and possibility, it is also fairly generic, definitely not unique, and a real name.
+Of all the alternatives, however, this is the one I have envisioned being known by the most, and in all honesty, going by ‘Dawn’ would be pretty cool.

 ### LiterallyAwesome
 Every option here encapsulates different ...

+### SuperVescence
+Pretty obviously, this one derives closely from ‘sup’.
+The only things it’s got going for it are that it’s original, sounds powerful, and initialises to `SV`.
+Otherwise, it‘s not especially the vibe or look I would want to have permanently.

 ### Synchra
 I find this filled with intrigue and character.
 It derives from ‘Synchro’ monsters in [*Yu-Gi-Oh!*<sup>↗</sup>](https://yugipedia.com).[^synchro]